 As a development agency, UNDP focuses on addressing the social, economic and environmental determinants of health, recognizing that health is both a driver and outcome of development.
-In line with its primary mission to support country-led efforts to achieve the 2030 Agenda for Sustainable Development, in partnership with other stakeholders, UNDP’s work on health and development forms part of holistic efforts to accelerate progress towards the Sustainable Development Goals (SDG).
-This includes by assisting governments to implement large-scale health programmes in challenging and high-risk country contexts and promoting enabling environments for equitable health service delivery through capacity building and policy engagement.
+In line with its primary mission to support country-led efforts to achieve the 2030 Agenda for Sustainable Development, in partnership with other stakeholders, UNDP’s work on health and development forms part of holistic efforts to accelerate progress towards the Sustainable Development Goals (SDGs).
+This includes helping governments to implement large-scale health programmes in challenging and high-risk country contexts and promoting enabling environments for equitable health service delivery through capacity-building and policy engagement.

-UNDP’s health and development engagement makes a powerful contribution to countries’ commitment to ‘leave no one behind’ in the achievement of the SDGs.
+UNDP’s health and development engagement makes a powerful contribution to countries’ commitment to “leave no one behind” in the achievement of the SDGs.
 Its activities to strengthen systems for health are guided by an emphasis on supporting governments to attain universal health coverage (UHC), an important target under SDG 3 (healthy lives for all) to advance equitable health outcomes.
-UHC calls on countries to ensure that people obtain required health services – preventive, curative and rehabilitative – without financial hardship.
-UNDP embraces a human-rights based approach and gender equity lens to address the underlying drivers of health inequalities, including legal and policy barriers, to ensure that all populations have equal access to safe and affordable medicines, vaccines, and other basic health services.
+UHC calls on countries to ensure that people obtain the necessary health services—preventive, curative and rehabilitative—without financial hardship.
+UNDP embraces a human-rights based approach and looks through a gender equity lens to address the underlying drivers of health inequalities, including law, rights and policy barriers, to ensure that all populations have equal access to safe and affordable medicines, vaccines, and other basic health services.

-- Promoting effective and inclusive governance for health; and
+- promoting effective and inclusive governance for health

-UNDP is currently providing support to systems for health in over 60 countries, totalling US$1.3 billion in signed agreements.
+In 2018, UNDP provided support to systems for health in over 60 countries, totalling US$1.3 billion in signed agreements.
 A significant part of this work relates to UNDP management of Global Fund grants for large-scale HIV, TB, and malaria programmes in 18 countries, and three regional programmes that cover 29 countries.
-In another 20 countries, UNDP provides direct support to national partners for health implementation and systems strengthening, such as capacity building to strengthen national institutions or support to health procurement.
+In another 20 countries, UNDP provides direct support to national partners for health implementation and systems strengthening, such as capacity-building to strengthen national institutions or support for health procurement.

 These efforts form part of UNDP’s overarching vision to help countries achieve sustainable development by eradicating poverty in all its forms and dimensions, accelerating structural transformations for sustainable development and building resilience to crises and shocks, as outlined in the UNDP Strategic Plan 2018-2021.

-As part of promoting effective governance, an important component of UNDP’s health systems strengthening activities include technical support to enhance transparency and accountability within the health sector, in partnership with the Global Fund, WHO, and others.
+As part of promoting effective governance, technical support to enhance transparency and accountability within the health sector, in partnership with the Global Fund, WHO, and others, is an important component of UNDP’s health systems strengthening activity.
 All health interventions are underpinned by efforts to ensure sustainability, including a focus on environmental sustainability.
 UNDP’s work on planetary health brings together efforts on climate action (SDG 13) with health programming to offer win-win solutions for the health of people and the planet.
 For example, UNDP supports innovative initiatives that embed sustainability into health procurement practices and promotes the use of clean energy to reduce the carbon footprint of health facilities.

 The following tenets guide UNDP’s approach and priorities for health and development support: